About Our Hospice and Palliative Care

-Pricing for hospice and palliative care visits start at $380 and include the home visit, travel, and a medical examination (if appropriate).
-It also includes extensive resources as well as follow up support and care through phone calls, email, and video rechecks when warranted.
+Please contact us for more information about our hospice visits.
+The visits include extensive resources as well as follow up support and care through phone calls, email, and video rechecks when warranted.
 These visits are appropriate if a family is unsure if their pet has a good quality of life or if your pet just received a diagnosis and you would like support in developing a care plan for them.
 Of course hospice care can also include planning for your pet’s passing and what to expect.

 To learn more about the animal hospice and palliative care services offered at Dr. Soucheray’s At Home Veterinary Care please call us at 952.818.2273 or send us an email to Dr.Soucheray@gmail.com

 - Frequently Asked Questions about animal hospice and palliative, visit the International Association for Animal Hospice and Palliative Care (IAAHPC)’s website.